-The Victorian Government has introduced new legislation for all residential pools and spas aimed at improving safety and saving lives.
-Under the legislation, owners must register their pool or spa with Wyndham City Council by 1 November 2020.
+The Victorian Government has introduced legislation for all residential pools and spas aimed at improving safety and saving lives.
+Under the legislation, owners must register their pool or spa with their local Council:

 Once the pool or spa is registered, a building inspector must determine whether its barrier complies with safety requirements.
 If the pool or spa barrier is not compliant, owners must fix it or install a new barrier.

 When a building inspector is satisfied the pool or spa barrier is compliant, they will issue a Certificate of Barrier Compliance, which owners must lodge with Council.

 Pool and spa owners are required to obtain and lodge Certificates of Barrier Compliance every four years.

 An inspection of your pool or spa barrier can only be carried out by:

 • a registered building surveyor

 • a registered building inspector

 Wyndham City Council have registered inspectors that can be appointed to inspect a pool/spa, or a private inspector can be appointed.
 If you are wanting to use a Council inspector, a Pool Inspection Appointment Form is required to be submitted – see appointment form below.